mstaal/msal_streamlit_authentication/README.md

 )
 st.write("Recevied login token:", login_token)
 ```
+A minimal sample project using the library can be found [here](https://github.com/mstaal/streamlit_msal_sample).
+Note that it is Dockerized.

 The component currently expects for the user to go through a popup based login flow.
 Further flows may be supported at a later time.
 As discussed [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/initialization.md#optional-configure-authority),
 the `protocolMode` parameter in `auth` can be used to configure OIDC providers that differ from Azure AD.